lagoshny/ngx-validation-messages/README.md

-# Library for convenient display validators validation messages
+## Allows displaying all validators validation messages using a single component

 #### Library work with Angular 2+ version. (updated for Angular 7).